How To Make Hydrogen Water At Home? Practical And Effective Methods

 Generated hydrogen concentration may vary drastically from one bottle to another.

 In the course of my experiments with molecular H2 water, I have tried and tested more than 20 such bottles.
-While the one from the brand Echo Go+, recommended by biologist Gary Brecka, did not quite impress me with its performance, I recommend using hydrogen water bottles from brands such as Level Up Way and Piurify, which performed much better.
+While the one from the brand Echo Go+, recommended by biologist Gary Brecka, I also recommend using hydrogen water bottles from brands such as Level Up Way and Piurify, which performed much better.

-Before buying hydrogen water generator bottles, I also tried using different powders and tablets.
+Before buying hydrogen water generator bottles, I also tried using different powders and tablets at my home.
 I found that these are excellent for those who are always on the go, and you can buy these tablets at a very affordable price point.
 However, it might not be a feasible option for you in the long run, as it happened in my case.

 Hydrogen Water Tablets